jefdaj/gitit/README.markdown

   and plugin locations are specified relative to that.

 * `gitit.sh` can automatically build or rebuild the wiki.
-  It can also load the top-level functions in a repl.
+  It can also load the top-level functions in a repl, or launch the test wiki from `testwiki/testwiki.conf`.

 [1]: http://github.com/jgm/gitit